 Valentine’s first crops with the Marsh project were onions and cabbages followed by corn.
 She sold enough corn to earn $100 and had some left for her family.

-The Marsh Project then linked the farmers’ corn harvest to a local corn-flour processing plant — another World Vision project.
-By grouping the farmers together and providing them access to markets, the farmers’ profits are greatly increased.
+The Marsh Project then linked the farmers’ corn harvest to a local corn-flour processing plant — another World Vision economic empowerment project.
+By grouping the farmers together and providing them access to markets, they greatly increased their profits.

 “I feel independent,” Valentine says.
 “When I wake up in the morning, and I see that I have sacks of beans and every kind of food, I feel good.
 I feel secure.”

-Join us in prayer for hardworking families like Valentine’s to break the cycle of poverty for good.
+Join us in prayer for hardworking families like Valentine’s to break the cycle of poverty for good with the help of economic empowerment.

 When families’ livelihoods improve, they can break from the cycle of poverty and sustainably improve their family’s education, health, food security and nutrition, and shelter.